Samsonite shares plunge after investment firm questions its business practices

-Trading in Samsonite shares has been suspended after the world's largest luggage maker was accused by an investment firm of questionable business practices.
+Trading in Samsonite shares was suspended after the world's largest luggage maker was accused by an investment firm of questionable business practices.

 The stock plunged by 10% in Hong Kong before trading was halted after it came under attack by short sellers -- investors who profit by driving down the value of a company's shares.